ayaxor/-github-repo-management-platform-/README.md

 - 🤖 **AI Integration Protocol**
   [`AI_INTEGRATION_PROTOCOL.md`](./AI_INTEGRATION_PROTOCOL.md)

-- ✅ **Attestation Integration Guide**
+- 🪪 **Attestation Integration Guide**
   [`ATTESTATION_INTEGRATION_GUIDE.md`](./ATTESTATION_INTEGRATION_GUIDE.md)

-- 🔁 **Workflows Documentation (Mermaid diagrams)**
+- 🔁 **Workflows Documentation (Mermaid)**
   [`QUIETWIRE_WORKFLOWS_DOCUMENTATION.md`](./QUIETWIRE_WORKFLOWS_DOCUMENTATION.md)

+> [!TIP]
+> Start with the **SRS** to understand the system architecture and platform scope.

 ---

 ## 3. Repository Role in the Ecosystem

-This repo is the **canonical documentation hub** for:
+This repo is designed so:

-- How QuietWire organizes GitHub orgs and repos
-- How code, docs, and configs are structured
+- New contributors can understand the ecosystem in minutes
-- How AI agents read, summarize, and attest to changes
+- AI agents can parse it cleanly
+- Governance stays consistent across all repos
-- How CAP events and Ledger entries are connected to GitHub releases
+- Releases map to CAP Events and Ledger entries

-Any new apprentice, partner, or AI agent should be able to:

-1. Open this repo
-2. Read this README
-3. Follow the links
-4. Understand the entire platform in minutes
+This repo ensures:

+- Structure
+- Consistency
+- Clarity
+- Auditability
+- AI-friendly documentation patterns

 ---